Tibetan Sky Burial Custom

 Sky Burial Platforms in Tibet

 Among the three sky burial platforms, Drigung Til Monastery's sky burial site is the tallest and largest, almost as high as the towering Drigung Til Monastery.
 In Tibetan, it means the place of eternal life.
 Legend has it that the founder of Drigung Til Monastery, Jigten Sumgon, announced to the world before he passed away "I have received God's revelation to build a celestial burial platform in Drigung Til Monastery.
-The corpses sent here can directly enter the celestial realm and get immortal...
+The corpses sent here can directly enter the celestial realm and become immortal...

 Other Funeral Rituals in Tibet